 Over the past decade, Troje has been studying facial recognition and the way people move.
 That motion contains information about emotion, intention, and personality.
 The human visual system is highly sensitive to it, and users can’t extract the same depth of meaning in interactions captured on camera when they interact virtually.

-“There’s many problems with systems such as Zoom or Skype that we know today,” says Troje, professor of biology at the Vision: Science to Applications (VISTA) program.
+“There’s many problems with systems such as Zoom or Skype that we know today,” says Troje, professor of biology at the Vision: Science to Applications (VISTA) program at York University.

 “The main problem is that we are losing what I call directionality; so, if someone happens to look into the camera, the person on the other end feels being looked at and there’s no way to escape that gaze.